Shridhar634/TestBlockchain/README.md

                           (b)Main job is Analyzing feedback and sending link and crdentials to students.

  #In feedback management use case whole blockchain data is concerned with teacher's perspective .So at the time of accesing network
-  data availability is equal for all teachers and staffs.
+  data availability is equal for all teachers and staffs Installation:-

-  Installation:-
          1)Node.js
          2)Express.js